 - gradually introducing activities to back-to-normal levels.

 Severe injuries, where the tissue has completely ruptured, may need surgery to put the torn pieces back together.
 Surgically repaired grade III injuries will require significant treatment to regain strength and function.
-Whether you have surgery, or immobilisation and physical therapy, as the treatment for a grade III injury, medium to long-term success is similar for either treatment.
+Whether you have surgery, or a period of immobilisation and physical therapy, as the treatment for a grade III injury, medium to long-term functional outcomes is similar for either treatment.

 Where to get help